learn-co-curriculum/html-css-how-the-web-works/README.md

 ### Front-End vs Back-End

 Front-end development refers to writing the code that is interpreted by the browser locally (client-side).
 Examples of front-end languages are HTML, CSS, and JavaScript.
 Back-end development refers to any programing language running on the remote server.
-A few common programming languages that run server-side are Ruby, PHP, Python, Java, ASP.NET, as well as database query languages like SQL.
+A few common programming languages that run server-side are Ruby, PHP, Python, Java, ASP.NET, Javascript as well as database query languages like SQL.

 ## Summary

 - DNS servers associate a domain name with a particular IP address.
 - IP addresses define the unique location of a computer on the internet.
 - The communication between your browser and servers is done through the request and response cycle, which is made up of headers and bodies.
-- Local refers to your location, where as remote refers to location elsewhere.
+- Local refers to your location, whereas remote refers to location elsewhere.
 - Front-end emcompases all HTML, CSS, JavaScript that is interpreted in your browser
 - Back-end refers to languages running on a remote server.